 Indeed, Supplementary information S1 (box) demonstrates typical effect sizes observed in task-related BOLD imaging studies.
 Briefly, we analysed BOLD data from 186 individuals who were imaged doing motor, emotion, working memory and gambling tasks in the fMRI scanner as part of the Human Connectome Project.
 We created masks that captured the intersection between functional masks (identified from Neurosynth.org as regions consistently active in studies examining the effects of ‘motor’, ‘emotion’, ‘gambling’ and ‘working memory’ tasks) and anatomical masks (defined using the Harvard–Oxford probabilistic atlas).
 Within these intersection masks, we then determined the average task-related increases in BOLD signal — and the effect size (Cohen’s D) — associated with each different task.
 More-detailed explanation of the data are given in Supplementary information S1 (box).
-The table in Supplementary information S1 (box), which lists the resulting BOLD signal changes and inferred effect sizes, demonstrate that realistic effect sizes in fMRI are quite small, and thus the average fMRI study remains very poorly powered for capturing [Au:OK?] realistic effects.
+The table in Supplementary information S1 (box), which lists the resulting BOLD signal changes and inferred effect sizes, demonstrate that realistic effect sizes – i.e. BOLD changes associated with different tasks (for example a motor task or working memory task) - in fMRI are quite small: 90% of the voxels in the masks have a standardised effect size smaller than 1.2 for powerful tasks such as motor and emotion tasks.
+For more subtle tasks, such as gambling, only 10% of the voxels in our masks reflect standardised effect sizes larger than 0.5.

+Thus the average fMRI study remains very poorly powered for capturing [Au:OK?] realistic effects.

 Solutions.